 A reading is a great means to attract new readers.
 Often times, unless you’ve got some great connections already in place, you’ll be participating in a reading with a few other authors.
 While it might seem like sharing the limelight is bad, you do get the benefit of their audience in the crowd.
 Particularly if your book shares some common themes or genre with your fellow readers, you’ll be presenting your work before a group you know is interested in reading, and only needs to be prompted to consider your book.

 The most important aspect of the Author Reading will be the content you bring.
-Unlike a signing, a reading will not (necessarily) be sales focused event.
+Unlike a signing, a reading will not (necessarily) be a sales focused event.
 Think of it more as an opportunity to expose new readers to your work, while connecting with fellow authors to expand your writing community.
 For a reading, you’ll want to prepare a piece to read with some very specific considerations.
 We’ll look at this too in greater depth below.

 Of course, often times events will be a combination of both reading and signing.
 This too is a beneficial thing, as you can combine the advertising power of reading an excerpt with the sales push a signed copy promotes.
 For that reason, I like to advise preparing as if all events will be both a reading and a signing, and bringing the necessary materials for each.
 Your goal is always to be growing your readership, promoting your author brand, and drawing in new readers.